deployEMDS/technical-documentation/tests/participant_onboarding/evaluation/self-assessment/test_1_2_1_1/result_simpl.md

 ### Statement of assessment
 #### Environment
-The testing environment is an IMEC self-deployed instance of Simpl-Open on an IONOS Kubernetes cluster.
-The Simpl-Open instance is deployed with the default configuration, and the version used is 1.0.
+The testing environment is an IMEC self-deployed instances of Simpl-Open on an IONOS Kubernetes cluster, the version used is 1.0.

 #### Tested quality metric and method
 The quality metric for this test is based on the criteria outlined in [iso27001_kpis_subkpis.xlsx](../../../../../design_decisions/background_info/iso27001_kpis_subkpis.xlsx).
 In Phase 1, the focus is on the Functional Suitability metric.
 For detailed information, please refer to the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section in the test description.